Training for Climbing Kilimanjaro:

 • Core: Planks, Russian twists, and side planks to improve balance and stability.

-• Upper Body: Push-ups, rows, and shoulder presses for better endurance when using trekking poles.
+• Upper Body: Push-ups, rows, and shoulder presses to build endurance, especially when using trekking poles.

 Flexibility and Mobility

-Incorporate yoga or dynamic stretching into your routine to improve flexibility and reduce the risk of injuries, particularly in your hips, knees, and ankles.
+Flexibility is often overlooked but remains an important component of Training for Climbing Kilimanjaro.
+Incorporating yoga or dynamic stretching into your routine improves mobility and reduces the risk of injuries, particularly in the hips, knees, and ankles.

 Acclimatization Strategies